 - 2 Tablespoons fresh or dried ginger (chopped)

 - 6 dried cloves

-- 2-3 tablespoons of raw honey (I get from my farmer’s market or local health food shop) OR 3 drops of liquid stevia (to taste) if avoiding sugar.
+- 2-3 tablespoons of raw honey (I get from my farmer’s market or local health food shop)

 - Add elderberries, ginger, cinnamon and cloves to a medium size pan and cover with water (do not add honey yet as heating over 25 degrees centigrade will destroy the beneficial enzymes and dilute the medicinal properties in the raw honey!)

 - Bring to a boil and then cover and reduce to a simmer for about 45 minutes until the liquid has reduced by about half.
 At that point, remove from heat and let cool until warm.
 Pour through a strainer, mashing the berries to extract all the liquid into a glass jar or bowl.